MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 - The [condition](rules.md#conditions) that you created
 - The [status](rules.md#status): **Active** or **Inactive**

-You can also click each rule tile to expand it, and view additional information, including:
+You can also select the tile for each rule to expand it and show additional information.
+Here are some examples:

 - The [description](rules.md#name-and-description)
-- The number of [clauses](rules.md#clauses) in that rule
+- The number of [clauses](rules.md#clauses) in the rule
 - Who last updated the rule
 - When the rule was last updated